 Stop.
 Don’t make a New Year’s Resolution.
-It’s a waste of time and you’re setting yourself up to feel like a failure come….well, Australia Day most probably.
+It’s a waste of time and you’re setting yourself up to feel like a failure come… well, in about 10 days most probably.

 As a way to change your behaviour, New Year’s Resolutions are doomed to fail.
-And you don’t need me to quote studies proving this theory, simply cast your mind back to all the resolutions you’ve made in your life and tally up how many of them stuck.
+And you don’t need me to quote studies proving this theory, simply think back to all the resolutions you’ve made in your life and tally up how many of them stuck.

 Do you need some thinking music?